geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-11-17/meeting-transcript.md

 Yeah, yeah, yeah.

 ##### **Qazalin** [[00:34:55](https://www.youtube.com/watch?v=cLnu8McQRlw&t=2095)]
-And if the two...
+And if the two..

 ##### **Geohot** [[00:34:56](https://www.youtube.com/watch?v=cLnu8McQRlw&t=2096)]
 And the egraph would do explicitly the look for equality.

 ##### **Geohot** [[00:35:06](https://www.youtube.com/watch?v=cLnu8McQRlw&t=2106)]
-But also, why is polynomial...
+But also, why is polynomial..

 ##### **Geohot** [[00:35:09](https://www.youtube.com/watch?v=cLnu8McQRlw&t=2109)]
 Why is this a hard problem?